TextGraph/TMAE/README.md

 ## Introduction

-This is the datasets and source code for "TMAE: Entropy-aware Masked Autoencoder for Low-cost Traffic Flow Map Inference".
+This repository contains the datasets and source code for "TMAE: Entropy-aware Masked Autoencoder for Low-cost Traffic Flow Map Inference".

 The framework of TMAE is as below:
 ![tmae-model](https://github.com/user-attachments/assets/d5316372-fbe0-46c0-831a-6fa5a25b064b)